damianhakert/damianhakert.github.io/source/handbook/index.md

 team members for every month that we reach our Sales Targets.
 The reward is $100 to each team member, towards a dinner of each team member's own choice.
 Enjoy!

+The CEO, or CRO will announce on the team call if the target was met.
+To claim the bonus, please submit your receipt through expensify or include on your contractor invoice as a reimbursable expense.

 ### Discretionary Bonuses<a name="discretionary-bonuses"></a>

 1. Every now and then, individual team members really shine as they go above and beyond their regular responsibilities and tasks.